HumanAssisted/JACS/README.md

 ## JSON is all you need!

-Documents are in a format already widely adopted and enjoyed: JSON.
-Therefore, they are independent of network protocols or database formats and an be shared and stand-alone.
-JACS can sign any type of document that can be checksummed, and any JSON document can be an embedded JACS document.
+JACS docs are in a format already widely adopted and enjoyed: JSON.
+However, JACS can sign any type of document that can be checksummed, and any JSON document can be an embedded JACS document.
+The documents with signatures are always JSON.
+Therefore, they are independent of network protocols or database formats and can be shared and stand-alone.

-All you need is the JACS lib and an agent to validate a document.
+You will use JACS lib and an agent to validate a document.
 To use, you create JSON documents and then sign them with your agent.

 When those other services have modified the document, you can verifiy the agent, verify the changes, and sign the changes.

 Flexible for developers - store, index, and search the docouments how you like.